-Description The subjects comprise a semi detached chalet style two storey villa.
-Accommodation ON GROUND FLOOR: Entrance Vestibule, Hallway, Lounge, Kitchen, Bedroom, Bathroom.
-ON FIRST FLOOR: Landing, Two Bedrooms.
-Gross internal floor area (m2) 91 square metres.
-Neighbourhood and location The property is situated within a Local Authority housing development where a number of properties are now privately owned.
-Local village amenities are available with more extensive facilities and amenities available within the town of Maybole a short commute away.
-Age Approximately 70 years.
-Weather Dry and overcast following a recent period of settled weather conditions.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Brick construction with a render finish.
-The adjacent flashings are formed in lead.
+Description The subjects comprise a semi detached two storey villa.
+Accommodation On Ground Floor: Entrance Vestibule, Lounge, Kitchen.
+On First Floor: Landing, Three Bedrooms, Bathroom.
+Gross internal floor area (m2) 63 or thereby.
+Neighbourhood and location The property is situated within an established residential area, where surrounding properties are of a similar age and style.
+Local amenities are conveniently located.
+Age Approximately 35 years.
+Weather Dry and overcast, following a period of unsettled weather conditions.
+Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with tiles incorporating flat sections to the front and rear roof slopes which are overlaid in felt or similar material.
-I was able to partially inspect the roof space and gained access from hatches within the first floor landing and a bedroom.
-The roof is built of timber trusses and boarded over with timber sarking.
-Installation material is laid between and over the ceiling joists.
+The roof is pitched and overlaid with tiles.
+I was able to inspect the roof space and gained access from a hatch within the first floor landing.
+The roof is built of timber trusses and boarded over with sarking material.
+Insulation material is laid between the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of cast iron material consisting of half round and ogee style gutters discharging into round downpipes.
+Rainwater units are of PVC material, consisting of a half-round gutters discharging into round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of brick cavity construction, having a render external finish.
-A damp proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp proof membrane.
-There are sub floor ventilators to lower walls.
+The outer walls are of modern timber frame cavity construction with an external finish of render and pointed brickwork.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and the external doors are of UPVC double glazed type.
-There are timber fascia and soffit boards.
+The windows and external doors are of uPVC double glazed type.
+There are timber/uPVC fascia boards and uPVC soffit boards.
 External decorations Visually inspected.
+External decorations Visually inspected.
 External decoration has a painted finish.
-Conservatories / porches None.
-Communal areas None.
+External decorations External decorations Conservatories / porches External decoration has a painted finish.
+External decoration has a painted finish.
+Conservatories / porches External decoration has a painted finish.
+None.
+Conservatories / porches External decoration has a painted finish.
+None.
+Conservatories / porches Communal areas External decoration has a painted finish.
+None.
+None.
+Conservatories / porches Communal areas External decoration has a painted finish.
+None.
+None.
+Conservatories / porches Communal areas Garages and permanent outbuildings External decoration has a painted finish.
+None.
+None.
+None.
+Conservatories / porches Communal areas Garages and permanent outbuildings None.
+None.
+None.
+Visually inspected.
+There are garden grounds to the front and rear of the property, these being laid out in concrete paving, stone chips and synthetic grass.
+There is a driveway to the front of the property.
+Boundary Conservatories / porches Communal areas Garages and permanent outbuildings None.
+None.
+None.
+Visually inspected.
+There are garden grounds to the front and rear of the property, these being laid out in concrete paving, stone chips and synthetic grass.
+There is a driveway to the front of the property.
+Boundary